NOTA Board

 Lobbyist - Julie EricksonJulie is managing partner of ACG, Inc., amassing 30 years of experience in legislative and administrative lobbying, organizational planning, fundraising and governmental communications.
 American Communications Group, Inc. was founded in 1985 by Rich Lombardi and Julie Erickson.
 Today, more than thirty years later, their team supports the efforts of local, state and national organizations to craft public policy.
 Utilizing skills in law, economics, media communications, their team provides clients with strategic plans for influencing public policy through coalition building, government relations and campaign consulting.
 To read more about American Communications Group, Inc. and Julie, check out their website

-My favorite leisure occupation is: traveling and sports
+My favorite leisure occupation is: Volunteering

 The occupation I value most from the OT Practice Framework is: Health Management